All About Robin Nests and Robin Eggs

-Baby birds often don’t resemble their parents, and baby robins classic example.
+Baby birds often don’t resemble their parents, and baby robins are a classic example.
 They have dark-spotted breasts during their first summer, rather than reddish orange ones, and buff speckling along their backs and breasts.
 Watch as they scamper across the lawn, mimicking the adults as they hunt for worms and other insects.
 Baby robins eventually lose their spots as they grow up.
-Robins raise up to three or more broods a year, especially in the southern part of the United States.

 What is a fledgling?
 See how a baby bird grows up.